 bTB is a zoonotic disease which means it can be naturally transmitted from animals to humans under certain conditions.

-bTB is one of the biggest challenges facing the cattle farming industry today, especially affecting the West and South West of England with 225,143 cattle culled in GB between 2008 and April 2016.
+bTB is one of the biggest challenges facing the cattle farming industry today, especially affecting the West and South West of England.
+225,143 cattle were culled in Britain between 2008 and April 2016.